66Origin/node-necs/doc/doc.md

 <a name="Entity+addMany"></a>

 ### entity.addMany(ComponentsType) ⇒ [<code>Entity</code>](#Entity)
-Add many components to this entity.
+Add many components to this entity in the same order they are given at last position.

 Each component must be default-constructible.

 **Kind**: instance method of [<code>Entity</code>](#Entity)
 **Returns**: [<code>Entity</code>](#Entity) - this entity (useful for chaining)